 A comprehensive safety net dental clinic manual, covering everything from planning, to staffing, to clinic operations and quality improvement is available from the National Maternal and Child Oral Health Resource Center.

 Many clinics are in need of volunteers.
 If you are interested in volunteering your dental professional services, please call the clinic directly for more information.

 For information about volunteering at an upcoming CDA Cares event, please visit the CDA Foundation website.

-The US Department of Health and Human Services, Health Resources and Services Administration offers cultural competence resources for health care providers.
+The US Department of Health and Human Services, Health Resources and Services Administration offers cultural competency resources for health care providers.

 For tips on how to produce educational materials that are easy for everyone to understand, the National Maternal Child and Adolescent Health Resource Center has produced A Way with Words: Guidelines for Writing Oral Health Materials for Audiences with Limited Literacy.

 The National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (CLAS) provides guidance and implementation strategies for providing culturally and linguistically appropriate health care.
 Continuing education for oral health professionals is also available.

 Spanish for Dental Professionals: A Step by Step Handbook This handbook and accompanying CD have been designed to help dentists, dental hygienists and other dental personnel communicate with Spanish-speaking patients.

 ¡A su salud! is a Spanish language program developed to teach health professionals Spanish language skills and promote cultural awareness.
 For product information or to order, visit online or call 919.962.4011.